 If you prefer a more windswept look, however, you can always opt for a longer top.
 You’ll then have more freedom to ‘muss’ it up with some sea salt spray or gel for a more je ne sais quoi vibe, while keeping the sides neat and tidy.

 Texture and thickness: If you’ve been blessed with thicker hair, a short haircut is a bonafide way of preventing unruliness.
 Short back-and-sides with a longer top or a crew cut is an effective way of highlighting your (envy-invoking) ability to grow thick, voluminous hair, without the accompanying hassle of long hair management.

 Men who haven’t been blessed with a lion’s mane could consider a buzzcut.
-Buzzcuts need minimal (if any) product to set the shape, which is great news as the overuse of gel can highlight hair thinning and in a less than desirable way.
+Buzzcuts need minimal (if any) product to set the shape, which is great news as the overuse of gel can highlight hair thinning in a less-than-desirable way.